 Intro and outro clips make your video feel complete.
 With an intro, you could include your logo, the name of the video, or even the name of the series if you’re planning to have it be part of an overall series.

-An outro gives you the perfect place to promote even more videos or provide your viewer with a call -to action, like heading to your website, reading a blog post, or following you on social media.
+An outro gives you the perfect place to promote even more videos or provide your viewer with a call to action, like heading to your website, reading a blog post, or following you on social media.

 Use cohesive transitions and effects throughout

 Incorporating transitions in between different scenes creates a better flow throughout your video.
-However, just because your video editing tool might offer several different transitions does not mean you want to utilize all of them.
+However, just because your video editing tool might offer several different transitions does not mean you want to use all of them.

 Instead, choose one transition you want to reuse throughout your videos to create a cohesive and recognizable look each time a viewer returns to a new video of yours.

-Do the same thing with special effects.
+Do the same with special effects.
 Don’t go overboard using every special effect in the book, and instead just choose one or two that you think fit with your message and your brand.

 Match your brand